inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 If you run a SaaS, this approach can be used to connect each of your clients back to your control plane for billing, metering or support.

-Unlike Ngrok, we are not just dealing with exposing services on the Internet. inlets PRO can be used for local tunnels too, so that you can debug problems within your Kubernetes cluster.
+Unlike Ngrok, we are not just dealing with exposing services on the Internet. inlets Pro can be used for local tunnels too, so that you can debug problems within your Kubernetes cluster.

 Learn how a developer at the UK Government bought a license to help him debug an issue in staging with a NATS queue: [Reliable local port-forwarding from Kubernetes](https://inlets.dev/blog/2021/04/13/local-port-forwarding-kubernetes.html)